IBM/ansible-power-aix-sap/docs/docsite/rst/save_dir.rst

 Example Playbook
 ----------------

-You plan to save the working directory ``/usr/sap/KD1/D00/work`` of your SAP system KD1.

-You have created the following file save_logs.yml:
+The example playbook is used to save the working directory ``/usr/sap/KD1/D00/work`` of SAP system KD1 on a host named ibmaixserver02.mycorp.com.
+It is based on the assumption that a configuration file and an inventory file with contents similar to the :ref:`configuration documentation <IBM.ansible-power-aix-sap.docsite.install_and_config.configuration>` exist in the current directory.
+The example playbook in the current directory is named save_logs.yml and has the following contents:

 .. code:: yaml

     - name: Save SAP work directory
-      hosts: ibmaix_servers
+      hosts: ibmaixserver02.mycorp.com
       vars:
        - save_work_dir_input_dirname: "/usr/sap/KD1/D00/work"
        - save_work_dir_input_save_dir: "/tmp"